RobeHerrera/ImageTransferTCP/README.md

 8.- When an image is received, inject exif data into User Comment field, with following info:
 • source_ip:<the.source.ip.address> , is_from_local_network:<true | false>
+-> in the Client side make this injection of the code with exiftool command.

 9.- The image received shall being checked with an exif reader command.
--> I used the command exiftool to read the metadata of the image.
+-> I used the command exiftool to write and read the metadata of the image.

 10.- Please document (Readme.txt) the how to run your solution.
 -> This README file and googleDoc online.